 Unknown side effects are not reported, known side effects are put into perspective.
 What is left then?

-Your own child must be really unlucky to be just 1 of 1,000 (or 250) children who has to deal with, for example, paralysis or infertility – if that occurs at all.
-Maybe it's only 1 in 10,000, we don't know.
-Not knowing is irritating, but not wanting to know that you don't know, that's bad.
+Your own child must be really unlucky to be one of 1,000 (or 250) children who will have to deal with, for example, paralysis or infertility - should that ever occur.
+Maybe it's just 1 in 10,000, we don't know.
+Not knowing is annoying, but not wanting to know that you don't know is bad.

-It is your own risk assessment or else that of your adolescent, they have a reputation for assessing risks.
-But the decision to possibly do this to thousands of children, for nothing at all – that doesn't go down with me.
+It is your own risk assessment or that of your teenager, who have a reputation for assessing risks.
+But the decision to do this to possibly thousands of children, for absolutely nothing - that doesn't sit well with me.

 Under 40?
 Under 50?
 Under 60?